 The reflection guide (PDF, 168KB) (DOC, 20KB) is aligned to the Australian Professional Standards for Teachers and is designed to support recognition of professional development for the purposes of teacher registration with the Queensland College of Teachers, through engagement with this suite of resources and reflecting on how you and your school use the AEDC.

 If you have a story to share, please email firstname.lastname@example.org.

-Information for Early Childhood Education and Care services is available on the AEDC - Queensland Early Childhood Education and Care webpage.
+Information and resources for schools and Early Childhood Education and Care services are available on the AEDC - Queensland Early Childhood Education and Care webpage.